luomus/laji-api/breaking-changes.md

  ## TODO

  * What is up with `editor` & `editors`?
-When a document is created, the creator is assigned for `editor`, but when querying documents, `editors` is used as search term instead of `editor`....
+When a document is created, the creator is assigned for `editor`, but when querying documents, `editors` is used as search term instead of `editor`...
 This logic is inherited from the old API.

 ## Store query interpreting